GoPex/beekeeper/README.md

 ##### JSON parameters
 - __container__ `Hash` :
     - __image__ `String` - Image to use, must be complete if you want to use a private registry as Docker hub is used by default.
+    - __registry__ `String` - If your image is not hosted publicly on the docker hub, you must specify the registry using this parameter.
+Credentials used to connect to the hub will be beekeeper:$BEEKEEPER_REGISTRY_PASSWORD.
     - __entrypoint__ `String (optional)` - Entry point to use when starting the container.
 This will overwrite any `ENTRYPOINT` defined in the image used.
     - __parameters__ `[String] (optional)` - Parameters used by the entry point when starting the container.
 This will overwrite any `CMD` defined in the image used.
     - __ports__ `[String] (optional)` - Ports to expose when starting the container.
 This port must be exposed in the image as Beekeeper will not expose port dynamically.